Get Through Those "Boring" Workouts: How To Make Exercise Fun

 This mindset auto-categorized these days as less important than my other workouts, as something that could simply be skipped or done with apathy.
 Yes, it can be a recovery day.
 No, that doesn't mean I should skip it or not give any effort at all.

-Breaking down the real purposes of cross training (ex: increasing endurance without going on a high-impact long run) did wonders for my motivation.
-There's a greater picture to these workouts that makes it an essential piece of the journey to my fitness goals.
+Breaking down the real purposes of cross-training (ex: increasing endurance without going on a long run) did wonders for my motivation.
+There's a greater picture to these workouts that makes them an essential piece of the journey to my fitness goals.

 If you don't have a Spotify playlist labeled "workouts" or "get hype" by now, let this be your sign to start one.
 I have a playlist titled "Cross Training" where I specifically put songs that motivate me to get going and get out of my head a little bit.